 Verkada command is compatible with any SAML 2.0 provider, detailed instructions for the most popular providers can be found here.

-SCIM allows you sync users and groups between Verkada command and your identity management software, allowing you to easily add, remove, or modify multiple users and groups simultaneously.
+SCIM allows you to sync users and groups between Verkada command and your identity management software, allowing you to easily add, remove, or modify multiple users and groups simultaneously.